Spicy Red-braised Pork Belly

-For this recipe, you need a piece of pork belly weighing about a half-pound or so, with the rind still attached.
-To prepare it, you need to briefly boil it in salted water until barely cooked.
+To prepare the Pork Belly, you need to briefly boil it in salted water for 4 or 5 minutes until barely cooked.
 This will speed the braising process a little bit, but is chiefly employed to render out a little fat and also blanch the meat so that it makes your finished sauce a little ‘cleaner’.

 After the meat is blanched, let it cool and then cut it into bite-sized pieces.
 If you look, you can see that there is just a tinge of pink still remaining in the meat.

-Next, heat a couple of tablespoons of oil in a moderately hot pan and stir in a tablespoon or two of sugar.
-Stir this until the sugar is melted and begins to brown.
+Next, heat a couple of tablespoons of oil in a moderately hot pan and stir in the sugar.
+Stir this until the sugar is melted and begins to brown to form a Caramel.

-Now add the meat and the following ingredients: A tablespoon of Chili Paste (or more to taste), two tablespoons each of Rice Wine and Soy Sauce, one Black Cardamom, a tablespoon of Fennel Seed, and two or three strips of dried orange peel.
+Now add the meat.
+Sir-fry this to brown and add the Chili Paste followed by the Rice Wine and Soy Sauce, the Black Cardamom, Fennel Seed, Ginger, and the Dried Orange Peel.
 Add water to cover, let it come almost to the boil and then turn the heat down to a gentle simmer.

 After an hour or so, the meat and the skin will be nicely tender.
 At this point, remove the meat to a bowl, strain the sauce and return the pan to the stove over high heat.
 Let the sauce now cook down until it starts to become syrupy.